 In one sentence, manual QA engineers are responsible for ensuring the application is bug-free and meeting the technical and business requirements.

-Their responsibilities include writing test cases, code quality reviews, test documentation, and rechecking fixed bugs.
+In short, their responsibilities include writing test cases, code quality reviews, test documentation, and rechecking fixed bugs.

 QA Automation Engineer

 A QA automation engineer’s central role is to write scripts that could run in the background and check the application for bugs and other errors.
 It also helps ensure that implementing a new fix has not broken anything that was previously running smoothly.
 They create environments for automated retests.